About The College

 Dianne was educated as a physical therapist.
 She has worked in health professions regulation for most of her career, including as Registrar of the College of Physical Therapists of BC, as well as holding positions at the College of Physiotherapists of Ontario and Physiotherapy Alberta – College + Association.
 Dianne is a member of the Board of Directors of the Canadian Alliance of Physiotherapy Regulators and International Network of Physiotherapy Regulators.

-• Kathy Davidson, Executive Director, Strategic Initiatives, Governance & Social Accountability
+• Kathy Davidson, Executive Director, Strategy, Governance, & Social Accountability

 • Lisa Bannerman, Director, Quality Practice

-• Lainie Shore, Regulatory Transformation – Investigations, Discipline & Monitoring
+• Lainie Shore, Regulatory Transformation Advisor, Investigations, Discipline, & Monitoring

 Careers with CHCPBC